-In order to encourage the use of electric vehicles, OLEV (Office for Low Emission Vehicles) is offering a grant to offset some of the upfront costs of installing a charging point at home.
+In order to encourage the use of electric vehicles, OZEV (Office for Zero Emission Vehicles) is offering a grant to offset some of the upfront costs of installing a charging point at home.
 It covers 75% (up to a maximum of £350) towards the cost of a chargepoint and its installation.
-You must have purchased your electric vehicles after 1 October 2016, have off-street parking and use an OLEV improved installer.
+You must have purchased your electric vehicles after 1 October 2016, have off-street parking and use an OZEV improved installer.
 (See HERE for details).
-The vehicle owner must complete a customer declaration and the approved installer then claims the grant (the customer must not be charged for the grant in advance of payment being made by OLEV.)
+The vehicle owner must complete a customer declaration and the approved installer then claims the grant (the customer must not be charged for the grant in advance of payment being made by OZEV.)

 The Workplace Charging Scheme (WCS) is a similar scheme aimed at businesses, charities and public sector organisations which provides a contribution of 75% of purchase and installation costs, up to a maximum of £350 for each socket, for up to 40 sockets.